A bound on the joint spectral radius using the diagonals: Introduction

 the joint spectral radius of $\Sigma$ is then defined similarly to be the limit

 The joint spectral radius is also independent of the matrix norm of choice like the ordinary spectral radius.
-In the text, both radii are denoted by $\rho$, for which the radius to take depends on the argument.
+In the text, both radii are denoted by $\rho$, for which the radius to take depends on the argument (or one may simply relate $\rho(A)=\rho(\{A\})$).